scikit-learn-contrib/skglm/README.md

 ## First steps with ``skglm``

-Once you installed ``skglm``, you can run the following code snippet to fit an MCP Regression model on a toy dataset
+Once you installed ``skglm``, you can run the following code snippet to fit a MCP Regression model on a toy dataset

 ```python
 # import model to fit